A clean layout featuring examples of minimalist and fine-line small tattoo designs, styled as an expert informational guide.

 Is behind the ear a good spot for a minimalist tattoo?

-It is one of the most popular hidden placements.
-It feels like an intense, buzzing vibration due to the proximity to the skull bone, but it causes very little dull pain and heals remarkably well since it suffers minimal friction.
+Yes, behind the ear is an excellent spot for a minimalist tattoo because it heals remarkably well and is easy to hide.
+The sensation feels like an intense, buzzing vibration due to the proximity to the skull bone, but it causes very little dull pain and suffers minimal clothing friction.

 How do I choose the right placement for my body shape?